GeoscienceAustralia/dea-sandbox/README.md

 1. Confirm that all issues found in the [DEA Notebooks scheduled integration tests](https://github.com/GeoscienceAustralia/dea-notebooks/actions/workflows/test_notebooks_scheduled.yml) for the `latest` image have been resolved or discussed with the DEA Notebooks Community of Practice.
 2. When ready for a stable release, [create a new release](https://github.com/GeoscienceAustralia/dea-sandbox/releases) using the format `major.minor.patch` (e.g., `2.0.1`).
-3. This triggers a build that tags the Docker image with `stable` and the version number (e.g. `2.0.1`), then pushes the image to ECR.
+3. The presence of this new git tag triggers pushing a build that will have an image tag exactly matching the git tag.
+(It will also be tagged `stable`.)
-4. The `stable` image is automatically deployed to the public-facing default Sandbox servers.
+4. JupyterHub deployments can be updated to pin the new version number (e.g. `2.0.1`) as their singleuser image tag.
+(Directly referencing `stable` is currently discouraged, for greater assurance of stability.)

 ## Packages' version maintenance and upgrade